Johnnyevans32/MultiCash/README.md

 ## Overview

 **MultiCash** is a multi-currency digital wallet designed to give users the ability to seamlessly manage, exchange, fund, and withdraw various currencies.
-MultiCash leverages the **tbdex SDK** to connect with multiple **PFIs (Public Financial Institutions)** to provide users with competitive rates and low fees for currency exchanges.
+MultiCash leverages the **tbdex SDK** to connect with multiple **PFIs (Participating Financial Institutions)** to provide users with competitive rates and low fees for currency exchanges.
 While designed to be global, MultiCash primarily targets African markets, where liquidity is a common issue, by offering users the ability to exchange both African and international currencies efficiently.

 MultiCash aims to offer users the following core features: